AlwiMf11/AlwiMf11/README.md

 🎓 I'm a graduate of D4 Software Engineering
 💼 Currently working as an **IT Programmer Staff** at **PT Hwaseung Indonesia 2 (Adidas)**
 💻 Passionate about building efficient and user-friendly applications
-📱 Specialized in mobile, web app development, MES (Manufacturing Execution System) ERP SAP and IT Support
+📱 Specialized in web & mobile app development, MES (Manufacturing Execution System), ERP SAP and IT Technical Support

 ---